 The flat trading fee is 0.1%.
 All trading fees get a 25% discount if they are paid using Binance Coin.

-That’s the most important value, and what you will be paying most of the time if not always.
+This flat 0.1% is the most important value, and what you will be paying most of the time if not always.
 There are lower fees, but those are for power traders.

 If you have BNB available, your fees will be automatically deducted from those funds, applying the discount.